jsodicoff/jsodicoff.github.io/experience.md

 The summer after my freshman year, I began working in the Welch Lab through the [MCubed Scholars](https://lsa.umich.edu/urop/Prospective-Students/summer-programs/mcubed-scholars-program.html) program.
 During that summer, I grew adept in the R programming language, learned about single cell multi-omic analysis software packages, and added functionality to [LIGER](https://macoskolab.github.io/liger/), an integrative nonnegative matrix factorization-based single cell analysis tool.
 I also applied LIGER to the analysis of single cell RNA- and ATACseq collected from mouse bone marrow.
 Here's the [poster](https://docs.google.com/presentation/d/1jeQc31mbBFYLlgkADKtPDz3DeLtkmyYiBTw9XIdKorY/edit?usp=sharing) I presented at the 2019 UROP Summer Symposium.

 During the academic year, I began working on methods for the analysis of spatial transciptomic data.
-I also helped write a paper explaining how to use LIGER,soon to be published in [Nature Protocols](https://www.nature.com/nprot/)
+I also helped write a paper explaining how to use LIGER, soon to be published in [Nature Protocols](https://www.nature.com/nprot/).
+Here's a [preprint](https://www.biorxiv.org/content/10.1101/2020.04.07.029546v1?rss=1) for now.

 This summer, I've been working on a project associated with the [BRAIN Initiative Cell Census Network](https://braininitiative.nih.gov/brain-programs/cell-census-network-biccn) to leverage high-definition single cell sequencing and in situ hybridization data from the Allen Brain Atlas to determine the spatial distribution of neuronal and non-neuronal cell types in the mouse primary motor cortex.